 Some point out that the use of digital technology is a continued evolution of drug development science and that existing regulatory and scientific frameworks apply.
 As the president of a technology and analytics company explained:

 “Endpoints we are approving on drugs today did not exist 30 years ago.
 Our industry is so well-equipped to look for more specific indicators of efficacy.
-If we only stop worrying about whether the data is coming from a sensor and start treating it in the same way you might use a new genetic biomarker, then you might realise you have all the tools you need.”
+If we only stop worrying about whether the data is coming from a sensor and start treating it in the same way you might use a new genetic biomarker, then you might realize you have all the tools you need.”

 All interviewees agree that questions about the safety, performance, and reliability of new technologies need to be addressed before these technologies are used in clinical development.
-For this reason, most interviewed companies prefer to use technologies and devices considered to be clinical mark.
+For this reason, most interviewed companies prefer to use technologies and devices considered to be clinical grade.
 Others pursue independent validation to help ensure that new technologies offer sufficient reliability to collect digital endpoints.
-Organisations new to digital technologies as well as technology companies from outside the industry may benefit from the collective experience and educational resources assembled by industry consortia.14
+Organizations new to digital technologies as well as technology companies from outside the industry may benefit from the collective experience and educational resources assembled by industry consortia.14

 We have observed that technology vendors themselves have vastly different levels of familiarity with regulatory and compliance requirements.
 Some have a sophisticated understanding of specific validation and data security requirements.
 Others, typically outside the biopharma industry, admit that they do not fully grasp the regulatory process.
-The FDA is piloting an initiative aimed to expedite the regulatory review of medical software developed by technology companies with demonstrated commitment to organisational excellence and culture of quality (see the sidebar“FDA pilots pre-certification programme to regulate software as a medical device”).
+The FDA is piloting an initiative aimed to expedite the regulatory review of medical software developed by technology companies with demonstrated commitment to organizational excellence and culture of quality (see the sidebar“FDA pilots pre-certification program to regulate software as a medical device”).